 Another website looked more promising in my quest to understand toning and vibrational transformation.
 This one was owned by a chiropractor, Jeffrey Parham, who has discovered that "The tone, vibration, shape, and position of the spine and nerves determine the awareness and level of consciousness with which we experience the world."
 Parham believes that some memories are stored as energy in the spine.
 He uses Network Spinal Analysis (NSA) to release that energy and restore the mind/body connection or some such thing.
 NSA, he says, is "an evidenced based [sic] approach to wellness and body awareness."
 According to Parham, "bio-fields surround and animate the body through Spinal Gateways.
 Each bio-field has a corresponding level of consciousness, tone, vibration and awareness."
 He doesn't mention what evidence he bases these claims on, but my guess is that the evidence was garnered somewhere outside of scientific investigation, perhaps in the neighborhood of ancient Egypt or in Shaman John's sandbox.

 I'll conclude my comments on Shaman John with an observation.
 It seems like I'm finding more and more multitaskers like Shaman John.
-It is not uncommon, for example, to read about a Tarot card reader (like Pat Jones) who is also a reiki master and who practices reflexology, applied kinesiology, aromatherapy, ear candling, and stone healing.
-I'll bet if she tried, Pat could also do tone vibration transformation.
+It is not uncommon, for example, to read about a Tarot card reader who is also a reiki master and who practices reflexology, applied kinesiology, aromatherapy, ear candling, and stone healing.

 Coming in a close second was the Montclair [New Jersey] Metaphysical & Healing Center.
 This "spiritual watering hole" features many harmless activities such as meditation and Native American flute playing, some ancient superstitions like praying the rosary, and some standard woo and alternative medicine like angel readings, hypnotic weight loss, negative energy removal, dream interpretation, and reiki.
 But the one activity that caught my eye was the Psychic Children Support Group.